engineyard/ey-cookbooks-stable-v5/examples/solr/cookbooks/custom-solr/README.md

 ## DESCRIPTION

-This is a wrapper cookbook for the [Solr cookbook](../solr).
+This is a wrapper cookbook for Solr.
 This is designed to help you customize how Solr is setup on your environment without having to modify the Solr recipe.
 If you find you're unable to modify the way Solr runs just by modifying this recipe, please open a Github issue.

 <a name="usage"></a>
 ## USAGE